amysyk/scheduling-assistant/memories.md

 2025-04-29 15:56:35.026757-07:00: The user is asking about activities scheduled for today (April 29, 2025).
 2025-05-03 21:30:56.263572-07:00: The user is asking about scheduled activities for May 4, 2025.
 2025-05-04 08:10:24.315838-07:00: The user is asking about activities scheduled for today (May 4, 2025).
+2025-05-04 20:33:06.512413-07:00: I already knew that Marco has soccer tryouts at Corte Madera park on Monday, May 5, 2025 from 3:45 to 5:15 pm based on a previous update.
+The message doesn't mention any baseball activity at 5 pm on May 5 in my existing information, so there's nothing to cancel.

+None